 Prior to the event the Aberhirnant Forest had been subject to high volumes of timber harvesting and has been for some time now, which in turn means a large volume of heavy plant machinery and vehicles using the roads.
 Over time it’s roads have gotten progressively worse and by the time the Plains Rally had arrived, the damage was already done to the extent where the roads in part were very rough, perhaps too rough to run a stage rally on.

-To that effect the organisers whom work very hard to put on such a rally were left with very little choice, to run the stage or drop a substantial amount of stage miles?
-Either way the unfortunate situation that they found themselves in would result in negative press whichever path they were to choose.
+To that effect the organisers who work very hard to put on such a rally were left with very little choice, to run the stage or drop a substantial amount of stage miles?
+Either way, the unfortunate situation that they found themselves in would result in negative press whichever path they were to choose.

 Statement from Clerk of Course